Post masthead background

 Here’s the key distinction:

-Instead of running quarterly audits and hoping nothing slipped through, teams can rely on agents that audit every lease change in real time.
+Teams no longer need to run quarterly audits and hope nothing slipped through.
+Agents audit every lease change in in real time.
 Instead of manually tracking delinquent accounts, agents trigger notices and follow-ups automatically.

 Predictive Analytics for Portfolio Performance